Corruption remains endemic to Kenya’s public sector, scandals that have been exposed, however, have not ended the vice as a result of impunity.

 Between 2014 and 2019, the EACC recovered KSh13 billion following the conclusion of 180 graft cases it had filed.

-In 2018, Interior PS Karanja Kibicho in a sworn affidavit admitted that corruption in Kenya has grown by 240 per cent over the past five years since President Uhuru Kenyatta’s government came into power.
+In 2018, Interior PS Karanja Kibicho in an affidavit admitted that corruption in Kenya has grown by 240 per cent over the past five years since President Uhuru Kenyatta’s government came into power.

 Recently, the European Commission and External Action Service (EEAS) in an audit report on European Development Fund (EDF) aid to Kenya between 2014 and 2020, “We did not see sufficient evidence that the aid is channelled to where it can do most to reduce poverty.”